It is common writerly wisdom that you must "kill your darlings". What is a darling and why does it deserve this cruel fate?

 You've fallen in love.
 That is why it is called a "darling".
 You will not let this passage go.
 Other pieces of fine writing have been born, lived for a while through several drafts, and you have admired them, ached when you realised that they had stopped holding their value, and have deleted them, but not this passage, because you have stopped thinking with your writer's head and are acting with your ego's heart.

 This is you failing to be a good writer.
 You have chosen your darling over your story.
 You are glorying in it for its own sake.
-You have allowed your admiration (and it could well be justified — a darling doesn't have to be dross, indeed, it often isn't) allowed it to diminish the work as a whole.
+You have allowed your admiration (and it could well be justified — a darling doesn't have to be dross, indeed, it often isn't) to diminish the work as a whole.
 Your story has become something that serves the passage, not the other way around.
-You have permitted words that have increasingly been "not quite right" to live even though they fail to add to your story's development, advancing nothing, deepening nothing.
+You have permitted words that have increasingly been "not quite right" to live even though they fail to add to your story's development, they advance nothing, they deepen nothing.
 The passage is no longer part of your story, it's just embedded in it.
 It's become a cancer, having no purpose but itself, and almost certainly draining life from the tissue around it.
 And that's why it must die.

 In the very moment you first think "this is so good that it must live forever", you already know on some level that it's a darling.
 It's hard to bring that knowledge to your conscious forebrain, but if you are lucky enough to have an instant of clarity, act on it.
-It's a lot easier to deal with the new-born darling now, because familiarity and increasing love for it will only make it harder for you to do the right thing later.
+It's a lot easier to deal with the newly-recognised darling now, because increasing love for it will only make it harder for you to do the right thing later.
 Pity yourself, groan, wail, but delete it.

 If you haven't had that instant of clarity and a darling has continued to live unidentified and and undeleted until you finally find yourself turning yourself into a pretzel to make it fit, try to pause before rewriting for the zillionth time something that will make the gem make sense and accept that you are striving to preserve a darling.
 Stop struggling to make the square peg of a darling fit into the round hole of your narrative.
 Delete it.